 As a rule, though, anyone making up to 133% of the federal poverty level, also called the federal poverty guidelines, could qualify.
-The federal poverty level for the purpose of qualifying for Medicaid is $12,880 for an individual in all states except for Alaska and Hawaii, which have slightly higher levels.
+As of 2021, the federal poverty level for the purpose of qualifying for Medicaid is $12,880 for an individual in all states, except for Alaska and Hawaii, which have slightly higher levels.
 If you’re eligible, you can apply for Medicaid at any time during the year.
 Your state’s Medicaid website and healthcare.gov will have more information on eligibility in your area.

 Check whether you qualify for Medicaid with our state-by-state guide to Medicaid.